 Native American culture will forever be remembered and revered globally.
 Had they merely been assimilated into western culture, their own rich culture would possibly have just died, resulting in the loss of valuable ancient wisdom.

-This theory comes my own teacher and shaman Lionel Berman.
+This theory comes from my own teacher and shaman, Lionel Berman.
 You may not agree; that’s fine.

-Everything has its purpose, otherwise it would not exist.
-Take the challenges in your life and ask them what they are teaching you.
+Everything has its purpose, otherwise, it wouldn't exist.
+Take the challenges in your life and ask them what they're teaching you.
 The ultimate purpose is to grow love.
-God would not send something that you cannot handle, he is obviously challenging you to grow more love.
+God would not send something that you can't handle.
+He's obviously challenging you to grow more love.
 You have the choice.

 by showing me the path,